0x01100101/CheckMatrix-py/README.md

 # CheckMatrix (Chess AI)

-CheckMatrix is a Chess AI that uses Monte Carlo Tree Search (MCTS) along with a transformer-based model to evaluate moves.
+CheckMatrix is a Chess AI that uses Monte Carlo Tree Search (MCTS) along with a transformer-based model to evaluate moves.<br>
-It is trained by playing against itself using reinforcement learning.<br>

-Currently playing against it is not implemented, though it will be added soon.<br>

 ## Table of Contents